cubelets/iplug/README.md

 # iPlug
-> The lightest JavaScript plugin system / plugin manager / messagebus for the map/reduce world
+> The lightest JavaScript plugin system for the map/reduce world

 ## Installation
 Using npm: